-Plagiarism is considered a serious offense in an online learning class.
+Plagiarism is considered a serious offense.
 Students are trusted to complete their work honestly and independently.

 ACCORDING TO THE MERRIAM-WEBSTER ONLINE DICTIONARY, TO "PLAGIARIZE" MEANS